MrRieff/MrRieff/README.md

 * 👨🏼‍💻 My name is **Ludvig** and I am 23 years old.
 * 📚 I am currently studying programming in 42 Lisboa, and I studied Business Management in ISAG.
-* 💻 I am currently looking for an internship to help me develop knowledge and tools to become a fullstack dev.
+* 💻 At the moment I am looking for an internship to help me develop knowledge and tools to become a fullstack dev.

 ## 📈 Stats
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________